teamplify/teamplify-runner/README.md

 # Backups directory:
 BACKUP_LOCATION=/backups/teamplify/

-# How many days should we store the backups:
+# How many days should we store the backups for:
 BACKUP_STORE_DAYS=14

 # Back up Teamplify DB and upgrade Teamplify: